Rodney Brazier

 Rodney Brazier MVO, LLD, FRHistS (born 1946) is emeritus professor of constitutional law at the University of Manchester and a barrister and an emeritus bencher of Lincoln's Inn.

 His expertise on the British constitution has been provided to various parliamentary committees and investigations, while he has written and co-written a wide range of books and articles on constitutional topics.

 Rodney was appointed Member of the Royal Victorian Order (MVO) in the 2013 Birthday Honours for services to constitutional law.

-Rodney is married to Margaret Brazier, an emeritus professor specialising in medical ethics also at the University of Manchester.
+Rodney was married to Margaret Brazier, also a professor emerita at the University of Manchester specialising in medical law from 1974 until her death in 2025.